Speak Shakespeare monologues and scenes: tragedies

 Recognise certain devices Shakespeare uses to underline and heighten his meaning.

-Explain the plot, themes and characters of two specific plays.
+Explain the plot, themes and characters of one specific Tragedy.

 Perform monologues and scene work from a Shakespeare play with confidence.